dse/printable-paper/README.md

 -   French ruling, with thinner grid lines.

--   A hybrid line-dot grid based on French ruling.
+-   A 5/16" or 8mm hybrid line-dot graph based on French ruling.

+-   A 1/4" or 6mm line dot grid.

 ## Other Sources for Printable Paper